FDA head: Baby formula factory could reopen by next week

 “I was very well aware coming in that we need to do major improvements on the food side of the FDA — not because the people are bad — but there is a need for consistent leadership and the right resources,” Califf told lawmakers.

-The funding request comes amid longstanding concerns that the FDA’s food program — which oversees most U.S. foods except meat, poultry and eggs — has been underfunded compared with the agency’s drug and medical divisions.
+The funding request comes amid longstanding concerns that the FDA’s food program — which oversees most U.S. foods except meat, poultry and eggs — has been underfunded and undermanaged compared to its medical divisions.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter.

-Note: This story has been corrected to show Rep. Mark Pocan is a Democrat, not a Republican.